-FOR THE YEAR ENDED JUNE 30, 2020
+FOR THE YEAR ENDED JUNE 30, 2021

-PINER-OLIVET UNION ELEMENTARY SCHOOL DISTRICT MEASURE L BOND BUILDING FUND TABLE OF CONTENTS JUNE 30, 2020
+PINER-OLIVET UNION ELEMENTARY SCHOOL DISTRICT MEASURE L BOND BUILDING FUND TABLE OF CONTENTS JUNE 30, 2021

 Page

-Introduction and Citizens' Oversight Committee Member Listing 1

-Independent Auditors' Report 2
+Introduction and Citizens' Oversight Committee Member Listing 1 Independent Auditors' Report 2

 FINANCIAL SECTION

-Balance Sheet 4
+Balance Sheet .4

 Statement of Revenues, Expenditures and Changes in Fund Balance 5

-Notes to the Financial Statements 6
+Notes to Financial Statements .6

 OTHER INDEPENDENT AUDITORS' REPORTS

-Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 11

-Independent Auditors' Report on Performance 13
+Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 11 Independent Auditors' Report on Performance 13

 AUDIT PROCEDURES AND RESULTS SECTION

-Audit Procedures and Results 15
+Audit Procedures and Results

-FINDINGS AND RECOMMENDATIONS SECTION
+SCHEDULE OF FINDINGS AND RECOMMENDATIONS SECTION

-Schedule of Findings and Recommendations 16
+Schedule of Findings and Recommendations16 --

-PINER-OLIVET UNION ELEMENTARY SCHOOL DISTRICT MEASURE L BOND BUILDING FUND INTRODUCTION AND CITIZENS' OVERSIGHT COMMITTEE MEMBER LISTING JUNE 30, 2020
+PINER-OLIVET UNION ELEMENTARY SCHOOL DISTRICT MEASURE L BOND BUILDING FUND INTRODUCTION AND CITIZENS' OVERSIGHT COMMITTEE MEMBER LISTING JUNE 30, 2021

-The Piner-Olivet Union Elementary School District was established in 1959.
-The District is located in Santa Rosa, California.
+The Piner-Olivet Union Elementary School District was established in 1959 located in Santa Rosa.
 There were no changes in the boundaries of the District during the current year.
-The District operates one elementary school and four charter schools.
+The District is operating one elementary schools and four charter schools.

-In an election held on November 2, 2010 the voters authorized the District to issue and sell not more than \$20 million principal amount of general obligation bonds.
+In an election held on November 2, 2010, the voters authorized the District to issue and sell not more than \$20 million principal amount of general obligation bonds.
 These bonds were issued to acquire, construct and improve classrooms and facilities, expand student access to computers and technology, and provide renewable energy and related improvements to better maintain schools and reduce annual operating costs of the District.

-Election of 2010, Series 2011 was issued on February 24, 2011 for \$8,033,225 with interest rates ranging from 4.00% to 5.75% and accretion rates ranging from 2.30% - 12.00%.
-The original issuance consisted of current interest and capital appreciation bonds.
-The bonds have a final maturity date of August 1, 2039.
+Election of 2010, Series 2011 was issued on February 24, 2011 for \$8,033,225 with interest rates ranging from 4.00% to 5.75%.
+The original issuance consisted entirely of current interest bonds.
+The bonds have a final maturity date of August 1, 2035.
+Election 2010, Series 2021 was issued in 2021 for \$5,853,649 with interest rates ranging from 2.75% to 2.74%.
+The original issuance consisted entirely of current interest bonds.
+The bonds have a final maturity date of August 1, 2046.

-The Citizens' Oversight Committee had the following members as of June 30, 2020:
+The Citizens' Oversight Committee had the following members as of June 30, 2021: